CPQ

 • Documentation: It’s vital to keep thorough documentation of all changes, including the what, when, why, and who of every change.

-• Audits: Regular internal and external audits allow you to evaluate whether or not your release management process aligns with SOX requirements
+• Audits: Regular internal and external audits allow you to evaluate whether or not your release management process aligns with SOX requirements.

 • Data protection: Protection of financial data is critical to SOX compliance.
 In the release process, this involves protecting all data during any type of data transfer or testing.
 If you use data migration automation like Prodly, you gain an extra level of security because it eliminates the need to download any financial data locally.